biosustain/Maud/docs/adr/0016-validating-measured-fluxes.md

 In Review

 ## Context
-Defining the number of indenpendent fluxes isn't always clear.
+Defining measurements for independent fluxes isn't always clear.
-This is an issue as defining more fluxes than there are degrees of freedom when calculating the fluxes.
+This can occur when you measure more fluxes than there are degrees of freedom in a network.

 An example would be this simplified network: